 Exercise caution if you’re taking:

 Lemon balm’s calming properties may enhance sedative effects or cause unexpected changes in blood sugar or thyroid hormone levels.
+Allow several hours between using lemon balm and taking these medications.

 Pregnant and breastfeeding women should avoid lemon balm smoking blends due to limited safety data.
 Those with thyroid conditions should consult a healthcare provider first, as this herb may affect thyroid function.

 If you experience persistent coughing, chest tightness, or breathing difficulties, stop use immediately and seek medical advice.
+When in doubt, check with your doctor before adding lemon balm to your routine.

 US Legal Status: